kukfa/kukfa.github.io/mental-models/_posts/2021-03-13-no-natural-way-of-life.md

 ---
 layout: post
-title: There has never been a natural way of life
+title: There Has Never Been a Natural Way of Life
 tag: history
 ---